toolleeo/cli-apps/README.md

 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [typetype](https://github.com/ahmet8zer/typetype) - Minimalistic command line typing game.
 * [typing-game-cli](https://github.com/akgondber/typing-game-cli) - Command line game to practice your typing speed.
+* [Typon](https://github.com/ihsuy/Typon) - A multi-featured typing practice tool which can turn any text file into a typing game.
 * [Typr](https://github.com/DriftingOtter/Typr) - `typr` is a Python-based application that utilizes the 'rich' module to provide you with a simple yet satisfying TUI when typing, `typr` is designed to be simple and easy to use.

 ## <a name="utility"></a>Utilities